Myths of Vocation

 Recently, I had two separate conversations with friends who were in career crises.
 Each crisis was catalyzed by a sense of disillusionment with work—the feeling that the world had promised them something and was failing to make good on that promise.

-One friend, in her mid thirties, is in the midst of a corporate career climb.
+One friend, in her mid-thirties, is in the midst of a corporate career climb.
 She’s smart, kind, and works hard to jump through the hoops of corporate culture.
 She’s been promoted twice in the last year, each promotion coming with a larger portfolio of work, access to more networks, and more money.
 She’s doing what we might call, “checking all the career boxes.”
-We were texting because she’s on the verge of another promotion.
+We were texting because she was on the verge of another promotion.
 So when our text thread pivoted from excitement to lament and loneliness, I was surprised.
 She explained to me that just as she was rearing back to jump through yet another hoop, she had this sinking feeling that she didn’t actually like her work, at all.
-She lamented to me, “It’s hard, because I’m doing all the things I thought I was supposed to, but I’m just not happy.”
+She lamented to me, “It’s hard because I’m doing all the things I thought I was supposed to, but I’m just not happy.”

 My other friend is a bit younger.
 She graduated college two years ago, and in the time since, she has come face to face with the reality that a degree from a good school does not equal a job where people are nice and the work is meaningful.
 When we met for coffee, she leaned in and almost whispered across the table, “I feel like the degree I got is pointless.
 And I feel like a failure because I have a crappy job.
 And I don’t even want to tell my mom because she’s so proud of me.”

 Both of my friends are having their own crisis moments catalyzed by a sense of disillusionment with work.
-While, disillusionment happens for a variety of reasons, one big one is that many of us carry around a set of dysfunctional beliefs about what work and calling are supposed to look like.
+While disillusionment happens for a variety of reasons, one big one is that many of us carry around a set of dysfunctional beliefs about what work and calling are supposed to look like.

 Let’s call these “Myths of Vocation.”
 When I use the word “myth” I mean it in the sense that it is a widely held, but false, idea.
 Myths of vocation include things like: